 As an entrepreneur, I found it hard to meet and grow friendships with other women in the event industry.
 I started going to networking happy hours and speaking panels, but it was so intimidating to walk up to a total stranger!
 Several networking events later, it hit me: What better way to get to know someone than working together?

 Boss Babes Social is a networking event for creative female entrepreneurs to build their portfolios and get to know each other.
 Each guest donates her skills or services to create a beautiful styled photo shoot.
 We then sit down, enjoy our work, and appreciate each other’s company!
+I have talked to so many businesswomen about so many different topics and have learned so much.
+From learning how people brand to how some people use a uk forex broker to raise more money for their company to learning the latest news for the industry.
 I am a strong believer of “community over competition,” and Boss Babes Social is my way of promoting that.

 What inspired your latest Social at Terrain?

 The most recent theme was “Midsummer Botanicals” with pressed flowers and sun print details.
 Terrain is a magical venue bursting with plant life.
 I was inspired by the versatility of florals and wanted to showcase them in all their forms-printed, pressed and preserved.

 What does the day of the event look like for you?